What Is Crystal Meth?

 - Day 28+ – Stabilising.
 Usually at this stage most of the physical and chemical detox is already complete.

-Remaining psychological symptoms, whilst not gone altogether, should be much easier to manage.
+Remaining psychological elements of meth withdrawal, whilst not gone altogether, should be much easier to manage.
+Residual symptoms may last for several weeks.

 Crystal Meth Treatment: Detox > Rehab > Aftercare